 Most clinical psychology PhD students pursuing the Health Psychology and Behavioral Medicine minor are seeking, in addition to foundational didactics, advanced research and clinical training that will prepare them for predoctoral internships and postdoctoral fellowships that emphasize health psychology and behavioral medicine.
-These clinical students are expected to conduct relevant research, complete two year-long externships that have a behavioral medicine focus, and complete a yearlong externship in behavioral medicine and complete at least one semester in PSYC 694H (Health Psychology Practicum).
+These clinical students are expected to conduct relevant research, complete two year-long externships that have a behavioral medicine focus, and complete at least one semester in PSYC 694H (Health Psychology Practicum).

 The Clinical Psychology Program offers several specialized externships with licensed psychologists, many of whom have completed specialized postdoctoral training in clinical health psychology.
 Currently, externship placements focused on Health Psychology and Behavioral Medicine include the Behavioral Health Clinic, the Cancer Center, Sports Medicine, and Sleep Medicine clinics.